Ad-White/my-vehicle-history/TESTING.md

 ### CSS

 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS file.
-I tested the my css code by copying and testing by Direct Input.
+I tested my css code by copying and testing by Direct Input.

 | File | Screenshot | Notes |
 | --- | --- | --- |